-The Supreme Court of the United States has indicated that it will likely overturn Roe v.
-Wade in 2022.
-This reversal, based on the leaked opinion for Dobbs v.
-Jackson Women’s Health, would rollback access to abortion healthcare and its impact would be felt nationwide.
-Research from The Turnaway Study shows that when people are unable to get wanted abortions, there are profound risks to their health and economic security as well as a shift in the trajectory of their lives with negative effects on their relationships, aspirational plans, and the wellbeing of their children.
-This follow-up, longitudinal study will focus on those denied abortion due to restrictions allowed under a Dobbs decision, and those served an abortion just before the decision.
+On June 24th, 2022, the Supreme Court of the United States overturned Roe v.
+Wade and eliminated federal protection for abortion care.
+The landmark Dobbs v.
+Jackson Women’s Health decision has rolled back access to abortion healthcare and its impact is already being felt nationwide.
+Research from The Turnaway Study shows that when people are unable to get wanted abortions, there are profound risks to their health and economic security as well as a shift in the trajectory of their lives, with negative effects on their relationships, aspirational plans, and the wellbeing of their children.
+This follow-up, longitudinal study will focus on those denied abortion due to restrictions allowed under the Dobbs decision and those served an abortion just before the restrictions went into place.

 Study Aims